br3nt/proc_evaluate/README.md

 # ProcEvaluate

-This ruby gem adds an `evaulate` method to Proc and Object instances through the use of [Refinements][1].
+This ruby gem adds an `evaluate` method to Proc and Object instances through the use of [Refinements][1].

 The goal of this gem is to allow evaluation of variables, procs, and lambdas with the same level of flexibility.

+Let's say you want to provide an API or DSL where you want the developer to return a value, such as a string, but you want to give the developer \
+as much flexibility as possible, so that they can either return a string directly, or return a string from a proc or lambda. \

+Your API or DSL may even want to pass in some helpful data to the proc or lambda, which the developer can use to derive their return value.

-Example of the differences between procs and lambdas:
+But you don't want to write code that handles the annoying differences between procs and lambdas:

 ```ruby
 proc = proc {|a, b, c| [a, b, c] }
 proc.call() # [nil,  nil, nil]